I often find myself daydreaming…

 While a lot of people were gearing up to celebrate the coming of the new year and sending off the old, already tired 2017, I went for a walk to practice taking night shots with my camera.
 I had the opportunity to take photos of people and fireworks, couples in hand, families and strollers with neon lights flashing as I live close to New Plymouth’s Pukekura Park and its annual Festival of the Lights.
 But instead, what stood out was a building in a school I happened to walk through.
 I liked how old and solid it looked and I felt it conveyed something that would last well past the celebrations that were taking place a few hundred meters from where I was standing.
 That feeling gave me more assurance that any flashing lights ever would.
-It made me think the year ahead with all its hidden complexities, twists and turns could be met with serenity and quietness.
-Who would have thought a picture of a corner could do that?
+It made me think the year ahead with all its hidden twists and turns could be met, just like this picture with serenity and quietness.

 Cloud lover coming through…